UT-CHG/PolyADCIRC/doc/index.rst

 :program:`GridData` is a :program:`FORTRAN` program originally developed by Seizo Tanaka (ST3) and C.H.Lab., University of Notre Dame.

-This code extends the :program:`PolyADCIRC` framework to work with a slightly modifed version of :program:`Subdomain ADCIRC v.50`. :program:`Subdomain ADCIRC v.50` was developed by Alper Altuntas and Jason Simon under the direction of John Baugh; Department of Civil, Construction, and Enviromental Engineering
+This code also extends the :program:`PolyADCIRC` framework to interface with a slightly modifed version of :program:`Subdomain ADCIRC v.50`. :program:`Subdomain ADCIRC v.50` was developed by Alper Altuntas and Jason Simon under the direction of John Baugh; Department of Civil, Construction, and Enviromental Engineering